michaelho-wix/michaelho-wix/expose-rest-api.md

+## Velo examples

+You can put comments in the response object like in normal JS code. meaning /**/ and // will work here.
+For example:
+{"purchases": [{                   /* Your Comment */
+  "productId": "mid-tier",        // Your Comment "price": "0",
+  "currency": "USD",
+  "billingCycle": "YEARLY",
+  "dateCreated": "2020-07-21T08:45:18Z"
+}]}

 ## Public REST Doc preview

 **WHY?** To see the doc as it will appear as a finished product to the world 🙂